dncoble/AKS-primality-test/README.md

 # AKS primality test
 The [AKS primality test](https://www.cse.iitk.ac.in/users/manindra/algebra/primality_v6.pdf) (discovered by Agrawal, Kayal, and Saxena) is the first discovered polynomial-time algorithm for testing primality of a given number.

-## Current progress
-A draft code has been written which goes through all five steps, but it has not been checked/debugged.

 ## Testing the code
-main.go runs a program which checks primality of the first 10,000 natural numbers.
+`main` in AKS.go runs checks primality of the first 10,000 natural numbers.
 To check whether the AKS algorithm produces the correct answer, primality is also tested with the Miller-Rabin test.
 The Miller-Rabin test is assured to produce the correct answer so long as the Riemann Hypothesis is true.

 ## How it works